hishizuka/pizero_bikecomputer/doc/software_installation.md

 #### THINGSBOARD_API section

 If you want to use ThingsBoard dashboard, set your `token` of the Thingboard device access token.
-You can also override `server`, and `status` stores the current on/off state.
+The default server is `demo.thingsboard.io`, and `status` stores the current Live Track on/off state.
+The access token is a secret.
+Do not include it in dashboard exports, logs, or committed configuration files.

 ### state.pickle